Self-employed vs. salaried: 5 things to keep in mind when it comes to retirement planning

 On one hand you have your retirement savings, on the other are the government pension plans you need to look at, even if they won’t be enough to provide for your retirement on their own.

-On the federal level, Old Age Security (OAS) is financed from general tax revenues, so you don’t have to make any direct contributions to it.
+On the federal level, Old Age Security is financed from general tax revenues, so you don’t have to make any direct contributions to it.
 You can start receiving it as of 65 years of age and it is taxable.
-In 2022 the maximum monthly payment is $642.25, but less if a person did not reside in Canada as of age 18.
+In 2023 the monthly payment was $687.56, but less if a person did not reside in Canada as of age 18.

 Even if you add up both pensions, it would be quite a challenge to truly enjoy retirement on just these income streams.
 Also, unlike many salaried workers, the self-employed person cannot rely on a pension fund offered by his or her employer.
 That’s why it’s so important to add your retirement savings and to diversify your retirement income.